Path to Nowhere: Chapter 3: Unclaimed Crypt A

 Trailed by the assassin, the MBCC team barely manage to escape with the help of a driver they found in Syndicate.
 Hella later reveals that she knows the assassin.
 The escapees were cornered by Zoya, the Legion's commander, who ambushes them.
 Waking up in a convoy, Zoya interrogates the Chief about the shackles, and later forces the Chief to brand her with the shackles.
 She also reveals that the Sinner the Chief is searching for is her subordinate.
 They then proceed into a hidden crypt, which most possibly holds the inheritance.
 The Legion's second-in-command Earl, uses his own Sinner power to place a bomb in the Chief's head while they were unconscious so they can neither escape nor threaten Zoya.
 The MBCC team and Legion together wipe out waves of gangsters, destroying many gangs in the process but the remnants get ahold of the Chief.
 Zoya seemingly realizes the Chief's intentions, and allows them to escape.
 Hella and Hecate trace them using the shackles and save them from the gangsters.
 Successfully escaping from the Legion, the Sinners decide to leave, but the Chief tells them to proceed toward the inheritance.
 Before going deeper, they find a well-concealed lab with the name PARMA written on the Mania crystals present.
 The inheritance's effect leads them to mutate and take the shape of the assassin.
 After defeating her, they finally head to the depths.

 Reception

-Pocket Gamer UK gave the game a score of 90/100 and wrote the following review on Metacritic: Path to Nowhere is a compelling tower defense RPG with stunning visuals that make collecting characters an absolute thrill.
+Pocket Gamer gave the game a score of 4.5/5, writing: "Path to Nowhere is a compelling tower defence RPG with stunning visuals that make collecting characters an absolute thrill."